SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueResultTypes.rst

 The implementation of ``max(_:_:)`` uses only functionality that all ``Comparable`` types share.

+Those roles are reversed for a function whose return type is opaque.
 An opaque result type lets the function implementation pick the type for the value it returns in a way that's abstracted away from the code that calls the function.